 - Take feedback well and have a learning mindset.

 - Exceptional relational skills working directly with people in complex situations and commitment to building partnerships

 - Comfortable having one-on-one organizing conversations and making asks

 - Have relationships with immigrant communities and students in local school districts

 - Resident of Columbia or Greene County preferred

 Terms of Employment

 To Apply: This internship is open to all High School and Undergraduate students.
-Please send a cover letter with your interest in the position and relevant experience, resume, and three professional references with emails and phone numbers to firstname.lastname@example.org with “Internship Application” as the subject line.
+Please send a resume and answers to the following questions to firstname.lastname@example.org with “Organizing Intern Application” in the subject line.